Somali Islamist rebels attack U.N. base, 22 dead

 Asked if U.N. staff would be evacuated from Mogadishu, Kay said: "No. The U.N. is here to help and we are here to stay."

-The initial bomb blast sprayed masonry and twisted metal across the road that links the nearby airport, which serves as the main base for the AU peacekeepers, and the city center.
+The initial bomb blast sprayed masonry and twisted metal across the road that links the nearby airport, which serves as the main base for the AU peacekeepers, and the city centre.

 The Somali government condemned the attack and offered "deepest sympathy to all victims".

 "Today all Somalia stands shoulder to shoulder with UNSOM," Prime Minister Abdi Farah Shirdon Saaid said on Twitter, referring to the new U.N.
-Somalia assistance program UNSOM.
+Somalia assistance programme UNSOM.

 Bystanders reported several smaller blasts inside the compound during the gunfight.